ulivz/vitest-simply-exits-when-met-process-exit-repro/README.md

 ## Summary

-`vitest` will simply exit if the test contains an unexpected `process.exit` call, This may be very bad for troubleshooting some asynchronous tasks from from dependencies.
+`vitest` will simply exit if the test contains an unexpected `process.exit` call, this may be very bad for troubleshooting some asynchronous tasks from from dependencies.

 ## Step to reproduce